kbasaran/Speaker-Calculator/README.md

 > [!IMPORTANT]
 > The third degree of freedom which represents the vented port or passive radiator is not included in this version.

-> [!TIP]
-> Most parameters in the application include a tooltip.
-Hover your mouse on the parameter for a few seconds whenever you have doubts on what a parameter does.

 ### Coil windings
 The application will give you coil winding options based on the winding height and the coil resistance you input as requirement.
 To be able to do this, a separate table that has information on different wire types needs to be provided by the user.
 This table is stored in `wire table.ods` which is located in subfolder `data` in the installation folder.

 > [!TIP]
 > To see the location of `wire table.ods` in your computer go to *Help -> Show paths of assets..* from within the application.

-### Wire table
+### Wire table file content
-This workbook contains *Sheet1* which contains the following columns for each wire type.
+This file contains *Sheet1* which contains the following columns for each wire type.
 - **Unique name** : Common name used to refer to this wire.
 Must be unique in this column.
 - **Type** : Category for the wire
 - **Nominal size** : Expected size of the conductor.